 - Management.
 Unless you’re nearby to take care of arrivals, departures, cleanings, and problems, you’ll need to pay a caretaker or manager.

-Think about the what-ifs: What if a low snow year causes vacancies in your ski cabin?
-A hurricane destroys the beach in front of your beach house?
-Construction in your building or next door drives guests away?
-A recession or spike in gas prices make people hesitate to travel?
-A broken water pipe or other damage makes the home uninhabitable for weeks or months?
+There is an endless supply of what-ifs to consider: a low snow year makes it hard to find guests for your ski cabin; a hurricane destroys the beach right in front of your beach house; noisy construction projects in your building or right next door drive guests away; a recession or spike in gas prices (or a pandemic) makes people hesitate to travel; or a broken water pipe makes the home uninhabitable for weeks or months.

-Make sure your budget can withstand the expected and unforeseen costs of owning a second home.
-The last thing you want is to find yourself financially strapped because of a second home that’s become a bottomless money pit.
+Make sure your budget includes a cushion that lets you withstand unexpected costs.
+The last thing you want is to find yourself financially strapped because your second home has become a bottomless money pit.

-As we discovered ourselves, second home buyers often find that the rental income barely covers costs – if at all.
+As we learned, second home buyers often find that the rental income barely covers costs – if at all.
 They also assume they’ll get a return on their investment when they sell.

 Instead of considering a second home as a source of easy cash, think of it as an investment in your happiness.
 Choose a home you’d love to spend time in.
 If it brings in extra income, great.
 If not, it can still be a place where you can go to unwind and, perhaps, even a home for your retirement.

-For an interesting article on this topic, see Investopedia’s “Buying a Second Home to Rent: Dos and Don’ts.”
+For helpful articles on this topic, see Investopedia’s “Buying a Second Home to Rent: Dos and Don’ts” and BankRate.com’s “1o things to weigh before diving into income property.”
 You’ll also find more in these posts: “Ups & Downs of Second Home Rental,” “List Your Home for Short-Term Rent?
 3 Key Questions,” and “10 Short-Term Rental Mistakes for Hosts to Avoid.“

 Do you own a second home?
-Any other tips for our readers who are thinking of buying one?
-Leave them in the Comments below or on our Facebook page.
+Please share your own tips in the Comments or on our Facebook page.